 The attics at Knole

-Following our ‘Inspired by Knole’ conservation project, Knole’s often-forgotten domestic attics are open to visitors for the first time.
+Following our ‘Inspired by Knole’ conservation project, Knole’s often-forgotten domestic attics are open to visitors.
 Behind the scenes attic tours are now available to book (see below); during the 45-minute-long tours, our knowledgeable guides will reveal the stories behind these fascinating spaces.

 Hidden above the grandeur of the showrooms, the spaces – sometimes inhabited but more often used as storage areas – have evolved over the centuries with each generation and are a reminder of how splendid houses like Knole are family homes as well as show houses.

 The attics are made up of three large areas: the Retainer’s Gallery, South Barracks and Upper Kings Room.
 The Retainer’s Gallery, with its curiously sloped floor and graffiti littering the walls, was once one of Knole’s prized long galleries but had fallen out of favour by 1720.
 Despite its elaborately decorated ceiling and impressive fireplaces, the gallery was never designed to be on show and over the years became more of a vault for spare furniture and objects.